taurus-org/taurus/doc/source/users/scan.rst

 Perhaps the most used type of macro is the scan macros.
-In general terms, we call *scan* to a macro that moves one or more :ref:`motors <pool-motor-api>` and adquires data along the path of the motor(s).
+In general terms, we call *scan* to a macro that moves one or more :ref:`motors <pool-motor-api>` and acquires data along the path of the motor(s).

 .. note:: Sardana provides a :ref:`Scan Framework <macroserver-macros-scanframework>` for developing scan macros so that the scan macros behave in a consistent way.
-   Unless otherwise especified, the following discusion applies to scan macros based on such framework.
+   Unless otherwise specified, the following discussion applies to scan macros based on such framework.

 The various scan macros mostly differ in how many motors are moved and the